scottslowe/weblog/content/post/2016-12-16-linux-migration-initial-progress-report.md

 So, why Ubuntu 16.04 "Xenial Xerus"?
 Keep in mind that the reasons I list below are _my_ reasons, and may not apply to you or your situation.
 I also realize that some of these points tread on "religious war" territory, so I'll just say again that it's up to each individual to find what works best for her/him.

-* _Hardware support:_ Given that I'm a current OS X user, it's quite likely that I'll press Apple hardware into service first.
+* _Hardware support:_ Given that I'm a current macOS user, it's quite likely that I'll press Apple hardware into service first.
 With that in mind, Ubuntu 16.04 (which I'll just refer to as Xenial from here on) does a good job of supporting hardware (I'm writing this from Ubuntu 16.04 running natively on a slightly older MacBook Pro, and everything is working flawlessly).
 Wireless works out of the box, and the hardware-specific keys for adjusting sound, keyboard backlighting, and screen brightness work as expected.

 * _Performance:_ Based on highly scientific (read: utterly subjective) tests, I'm pretty pleased with Xenial's performance, both virtual (using both VMware Fusion and VirtualBox) and on bare (laptop) metal.
 Graphics performance is good, and the system "feels" really responsive overall.